Charing Cross Hospital Drewe Lecture Theatre (Reynolds Building)

 The closest tube is Baron's Court.
 Come out of the tube station, and turn right, and then walk through Hammersmith cemetery towards Charing Cross

-The Glenister is opposite the hospital next to the cemetery, as on these maps.CLICK ON MAPS TO ENLARGE.
+The Reynolds is next to the hospital opposite the cemetery, as on these maps.CLICK ON MAPS TO ENLARGE.

 08:30 – 08:55 Registration

 SESSION 1 Chairs: Dr Benjamin Whitelaw (Kings College Hospital NHS Foundation Trust) and Dr Alison Wren (Chelsea and Westminster Hospital NHS Foundation Trust)

 09:15-09:45 Late effects of cancer treatment on the pituitary Dr Claire Higham (The Christie NHS Foundation Trust, Manchester).

 09:45-10:00 Case Presentation A difficult case of Cushing’s disease – what next?.
 S. Samarasinghe, N. Mendoza, R. Nair, D. Peters, S. Akavarapu, N. Martin K. Meeran, E. Hatfield.
 (Imperial College Healthcare NHS Trust, London).

 10:00-10:15 Case Presentation Rare presentation of pituitary granulomatosis with polyangitis.
 R. Banatwalla, N. Sithamparanathan, R. Herring, D. Russell-Jones.
 (Royal Surrey County Hospital, Guildford).

 10:15-10:45 Imaging the pituitary Dr Anastasia Gontsarova (Imperial College NHS Trust London).